Javierenrique00/minio_Music_Server/README.md

 So you have plenty of options to storage your files.
 Each cloud provider have special and different procedures to enable direct links and anonymous public access.

-The Pro version of MMEClient can use more than one (1) cloud provider.
-The Free version only can use one (1) cloud provider with maximum 1000 music files.
+MMEClient can use more than one (1) cloud provider, and has no limit in the number of files.

 ![Icon](./doc/images/opc2_128.jpg "Icon")